Skip to main content

 In V1, this model continues to work, but it is not recommended to use it in V2.

-Now it is possible to access the attributes of the Connection Interfaces using a connection.
+Now it is possible to access the attributes of the Connection Interfaces using the connections object.
 You can also include an alias in the syntax.
 There are two ways to access the attributes:

-1. Kebab case: access using [ ] and a string, similar to a dictionary.
-Check the example:
+1. Kebab case: access using [...] and a string, similar to a dictionary:

-1. Snake case: access the attributes by converting the Kebab to Snake case:
+2. Snake case: access the attributes by converting the Kebab to snake_case:

-An extra option is to access via Camel Case.
-See the example:
+An extra option is to access by camelCase, if the alias uses this convention:

 Next step

-Check out the section on using Metadata and learn where and how to use metadata when creating your Plugins.
+Check the section about Metadata usage in Plugins and learn where and how to use metadata when creating your Plugins.